leksuss/where_to_go/README.md

 pip3 install -r requirements.txt
 ```

 Set environment variables in `.env` file.
-You have an example of this file `.env_example`, so you can rename it:
+Repo has an example of this file `.env_example`, so you can rename it:
 ```
 mv .env_example .env
 ```